1970 Tasman Touring Series

 The 1970 Tasman Touring Series was an Australian motor racing competition for Series Production Touring Cars.
-It was the inaugural Tasman Touring Series.
+It was the inaugural Tasman Touring Series and was run in conjunction with the Tasman Series for open wheel racing cars.

 The series was won by Allan Moffat driving a Ford Falcon GTHO.

 Schedule

 The series comprised three rounds, each held in support of an Australian round of the 1970 Tasman Championship.

 Classes

 Cars competed in five price classes: